 Despite her fame and legendary status, Monroe was well-known for fumbling her lines.
 During a difficult period in the star’s life, she was often prone to breakdowns and, unfortunately, would earn the ire of crew she worked with on Some Like It Hot.
 You can’t please them all, it seems!

-Do you have any interesting or fun facts about Marilyn Monroe that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Marilyn Monroe?
+Share them here in the comments below!